salabim/package-embedder/README.md

 - for each package to be embedded a line `copy_content(...)` will be added
 - the `copy_contents` call will include the package name, a prefer_installed flag and a list of all filenames and their encoded, zipped contents to be copied to the target directory

+At run time:
+- the `copy_contents` function will create a directory `embedded <package>` in the temporary folder.
+- All files as given will be unzipped, and decoded and written in that directory.
+- When `prefer_installed` is True, the created folder will be added at the end of `sys.path`
+When `prefer_installed` is False, the created folder will be added to the front of `sys.path`

+For the GUI, *package_embedder* uses the excellent PySimpleGUI package.